-When Mercy Brown's family started dying off one by one, they blamed her — even though she'd been dead for months.
+When Mercy Brown's family started dying off one by one, the town blamed her — even though she'd been dead for months.

-In 1892, tuberculosis was the leading cause of death in the United States and was thus one of the era’s most feared diseases.
-Then known as “consumption,” its symptoms were fatigue, night sweats, and the coughing up of white phlegm or even foamy blood.
+In 1892, tuberculosis was the leading cause of death in the United States.
+It’s no surprise that it was one of the era’s most feared diseases.
+Then known as “consumption,” its symptoms included fatigue, night sweats, and the coughing up of white phlegm or even foamy blood.

-There was no cure or reliable treatment for it.
-Physicians often recommended that a patient affected by tuberculosis needed to “rest, eat well, and exercise outdoors.”
-This treatment was often met with little success as those with active tuberculosis had an 80 percent chance of dying from the disease.
+There was no cure or reliable treatment for tuberculosis.
+Physicians often recommended that a patient affected by the disease should “rest, eat well, and exercise outdoors.”
+This simple treatment was often met with little success.
+Those with active tuberculosis had an 80 percent chance of dying from the disease.

-The terror surrounding this deadly disease helps explain the madness that befell the small town of Exeter, Rhode Island at the end of the 19th century after a family was killed in quick succession by tuberculosis.
-A farmer named George Brown lost his wife, Mary Eliza, to this disease in 1884.
+The terror surrounding the deadly illness helps explain the madness that befell the small town of Exeter, Rhode Island at the end of the 19th century.
+It all started when a farmer named George Brown lost his wife, Mary Eliza, to this disease in 1884.
 Two years after the death of his wife, his oldest daughter died of the same illness.

-With Edwin deteriorating rapidly, his father began to grow increasingly desperate and so George Brown turned to an old folk tale.
-The superstition claims in “…some unexplained and unreasonable way in some part of the deceased relative’s body live flesh and blood might be found, which is supposed to feed on the living who are in feeble health.”
+Meanwhile, several concerned people kept telling George Brown about an old folk tale.
+The superstition claims that “…by some unexplained and unreasonable way in some part of the deceased relative’s body live flesh and blood might be found, which is supposed to feed on the living who are in feeble health.”

-What this means is when members of the same family waste away from consumption, it could be because one of the deceased is draining the life force of their living relatives.
+Basically, the myth claims that when members of the same family waste away from consumption, it might be because one of the deceased is draining the life force from their living relatives.

-Even though the doctor assured those present that Mercy Brown’s preserved state was not unusual, particularly because she’d been buried in the cold winter months, her heart and liver were removed and ritualistically burned by superstitious locals before she was reburied.
+The doctor tried to explain that Mercy Brown’s preserved state was not unusual.
+After all, she’d been buried during the cold winter months.
+Nevertheless, superstitious locals insisted on removing both her heart and liver and burning them ritualistically before reburying her.

 The ashes were then mixed with water and fed to Edwin.
-Unfortunately, this supernatural concoction did not cure Edwin as people had hoped and he died a mere two months later.
+Unfortunately, this supernatural concoction did not cure him as people had hoped.
+Edwin died a mere two months later.